 Paving the Way in Seamless Data Exchange for Clinical Research

 Delayed data entry and data quality is still a hurdle that a lot of institutions encounter.
-Earlier this year, Shree announced the vision for DIRECT, an initiative to make seamless data exchange a reality for the research industry.
-To make progress on this initiative, we established the DIRECT Consortium with four trailblazers – Tesheia Johnson, Deputy Director and Chief Operating Officer of YCCI and the Associate Director for Clinical Research at the Yale School of Medicine, Denise Snyder, Associate Dean for Clinical Research at Duke University School of Medicine, Mathew Innes, Administrative Director of the Clinical Research University of Michigan Rogel Cancer Center, and Nick Fisher, Executive Director of Research & Business Administration at the Siteman Cancer Center.
+Earlier this year, Shree announced the vision for Trial Data Exchange, an initiative to make seamless data exchange a reality for the research industry.
+To make progress on this initiative, we established the Trial Data Exchange Consortium with four trailblazers – Tesheia Johnson, Deputy Director and Chief Operating Officer of YCCI and the Associate Director for Clinical Research at the Yale School of Medicine, Denise Snyder, Associate Dean for Clinical Research at Duke University School of Medicine, Mathew Innes, Administrative Director of the Clinical Research University of Michigan Rogel Cancer Center, and Nick Fisher, Executive Director of Research & Business Administration at the Siteman Cancer Center.
 During this year’s Onsemble Conference, Shree hosted an engaging panel where Consortium members talked about the importance and challenges in relation to data exchange and how we can improve clinical research operations.